IM-UR-CITY/im-ur-city/index.md

 The second component of the online infrastructure will be **IM.CITY**, an online platform for digital societies (Factual Reality) that will enable the creation of startup societies.
 This platform will provide a real-world environment for users to develop new society formats using AI and DLT technologies.

 The third component, **Digital.Agents.Center**, is acting like an incubator for digital agents.
-Here, the digital agents are created, developed and tested in intelligent social interaction competitions in various society types.

-Digital.Agents.Center is a crucial component of the IM.UR.CITY project.
 It serves as the foundation for the project's AI capabilities and provides a platform for users to create and experiment with digital agents, participate in competitions, and manage their agents in a marketplace setting.

 The fourth component, **Digital.Ledgers.Center**, is where the digital assets are recorded and managed.
 It is the foundation for the Fluid Reality records, mainly for the digital rewards system and the poly-centric law system.